Jeh3no/Godot-Simple-FPS-Weapon-System-Asset/README.md

 (for example : name your move forward action "moveForward", and then type "moveForward" into the variable "moveForwardAction").

-### To create and add a new weapon to the weapon manager :
+### How to create and add a new weapon to the weapon manager :
 !
 There is already 5 differents weapon exemples in the asset, each of them representing a different type of weapon (pistol, assault rifle, shotgun, sniper rifle, rocket launcher), you can use them as exemples, and/or to speed up the creation process.

 - Create a new Node3D node, and add it to the "weapon container" node.